Clifford Assisted Optimal Pass Selection for Quantum Transpilation: Methodology

-Since mapping, routing, and scheduling are compulsory steps we choose one pass for each step, giving us 3, 3, and 2 choices at each step respectively.
-As the optimization passes are optional, we have two options for each pass: either apply the optimization or not.
-With two optimization passes, we get a total of four options.
+As mapping, routing, and scheduling are compulsory steps we choose one pass for each step, giving us 3, 3, and 2 choices at each step respectively.
+The optimization passes are optional and we have two options for each pass: either apply the optimization or not which gives four options.
 Thus, we have a total of 3x3x2x2x2 = 72 possible combinations.